-If the underwriters exercise their over-allotment option in full to purchase 1,098,000 additional shares of our common stock in this offering, the pro forma as adjusted net tangible book value will increase to \$4.77 per share, representing an immediate increase in pro forma as adjusted net tangible book value (deficit) to existing stockholders of \$0.37 per share and an immediate decrease of dilution of \$0.37 per share to new investors participating in this offering.
+If the underwriters exercise their over-allotment option in full to purchase 915,000 additional shares of our common stock in this offering, the pro forma as adjusted net tangible book value will increase (decrease) to \$4.30 per share, representing an immediate increase in pro forma as adjusted net tangible book value (deficit) to existing stockholders of \$0.34 per share and an immediate decrease (increase) of dilution of \$0.34 per share to new investors participating in this offering.

-The following table summarizes, on a pro forma as adjusted basis as of December 31, 2012, the number of shares purchased or to be purchased from us, the total consideration paid or to be paid to us, and the average price per share paid or to be paid to us by existing stockholders and new investors participating in this offering at the initial public offering price, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis as of December 31, 2012, the number of shares purchased or to be purchased from us, the total consideration paid or to be paid to us, and the average price per share paid or to be paid to us by existing stockholders and new investors participating in this offering at an assumed initial public offering price of \$14.00 per share (the mid-point of the range set forth on the cover of this prospectus), before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table below shows, new investors participating in this offering will pay an average price per share substantially higher than our existing stockholders paid.